-The net proceeds of the Proposed Notes Issue will be used by the Company primarily to fund its properties under development and properties planned for future development (including land grant fees), refinance a portion of its existing debt, and for general corporate purposes.
+The Company estimates that the net proceeds from this offering in connection with the issue of the Notes will be approximately HK\$970 million, after deduction of estimated expenses payable in connection with the issue of the Notes.
+The Company intends to use the net proceeds from the issue of the Notes primarily to fund the Group's properties under development and properties planned for future development (including land grant fees), refinance a portion of the Group's existing debt, and for general corporate purposes.